grafana/grafana/docs/sources/guides/gettingstarted.md

 ---

 # Getting started
 This guide will help you get started and acquainted with Grafana.
-It assumes you have a working Grafana 2.x instance, and have added at least one Grafana Data Source.
+It assumes you have a working Grafana 2.x instance, and have added at least one [Data Source](/datasources/overview).

 ## Beginner guides
 Watch the 10min [beginners guide to building dashboards](https://www.youtube.com/watch?v=sKNZMtoSHN4&index=7&list=PLDGkOdUX1Ujo3wHw9-z5Vo12YLqXRjzg2) to get a quick intro to setting up Dashboards and Panels.